-The Program Administrator released the Initiative proposal for stakeholder feedback on the design of this Home Repairs and Upgrades initiative in May 2023 and launched the first year of this Initiative in July 2023.
+The Program Administrator released the Initiative proposal for stakeholder feedback on the design of this Home Repairs and Upgrades Initiative Home Repairs and Upgrades initiative inon May 10, 2023 and .
+The stakeholder feedback window closed on May 24, 2023, and the Program Administrator launched the first year of this Initiative in July 2023.
+The Initiative is expected to run for two years from Program Year 6 (2023 2024) through Program Year 7 (2024 2025).

-The Program Administrator released the Home Repairs and Upgrades Initiative 2023-2024 Program Year Report and Request for Feedback on proposed updates for the 2024-2025 Program Year on July 10, 2024.
+Following Program Year 6, Tthe Program Administrator released the Home Repairs and Upgrades Initiative 2023-2024 Program Year Report and Request for Feedback on proposed updates for the PY2024-2025 Program Year\7 on July 10, 2024.
 The stakeholder feedback window closed on July 24, 2024, and the Program Administrator launched the initiative's second year in September 2024.

-The Program Administrator released the Request for Feedback for proposed updates for the 2025-2026 program year on May 12, 2025, and will release the 2024-2025 Program Year Report in August 2025.
+The Program Administrator released the Request for Feedback for proposed updates for the PY 2025-2026 Program Yearprogram year on May 129, 2025, and will release the 2024-2025 Program Year Report in August 2025.